-Data intelligence comprises of organizing and analyzing data for future endeavors and to expand the business.
-The internal and external data is gathered and carefully studied to find out the loopholes and make more informed decisions in the future.
+Data intelligence comprises organizing and analyzing data for future endeavors and business expansion.
+The internal and external data is gathered and carefully studied to discover the loopholes and make more informed decisions.
 Data intelligence includes activities like Business performance, data mining, online analytics, and event processing.

-Business intelligence and data intelligence is about transforming data into information, information into knowledge, and knowledge into value.
+Business intelligence and data intelligence transform data into information and value.

 Why do we need these in retail?